openhab/openhab-addons/bundles/org.openhab.binding.smarther/README.md

 # Configuring the binding

-The binding requires you to register an Application with Legrand Developer portal at https://developer.legrand.com - this will get you a set of Client ID and Client Secret parameters to be used by your binding configuration
+The binding requires you to register an Application with Legrand Developer portal at https://developer.legrand.com This will get you a set of Client ID and Client Secret parameters to be used by your binding configuration.

 Optionally, if you want to later receive push notifications on the status of your units, consider to make your openHAB installation reachable in https from a public IP or domain (see [Note on notifications](#note-on-notifications)).